-- a) The first meal period for Transportation Department employees shall be unpaid and thirty (30) minutes in length. - b) Transportation Department employees shall be responsible for scheduling their own first meal period in consultation with the appropriate Department Head and shall not incur meal penalties as cited in Article 14.16. - c) When Transportation Department employees cannot access a catered meal, these employees shall be permitted to purchase a meal and be reimbursed for same by the Company.
+- a) The first meal period for Transportation Department employees shall be unpaid and thirty (30) minutes in length. - b) Transportation Department employees shall be responsible for scheduling their own first meal period in consultation with the appropriate Department Head and shall not incur meal penalties as cited in Article 14.15. - c) When Transportation Department employees cannot access a catered meal, these employees shall be permitted to purchase a meal and be reimbursed for same by the Company.
 Such reimbursement shall not exceed the amounts cited in Article 19.6.
-This meal period shall be considered time worked. - d) In accordance with Article 14.5, in lieu of a second meal penalty, Transportation Department employees shall be entitled to purchase a meal and be reimbursed for same by the Company.
-Such reimbursement shall not exceed the amounts cited in Article 19.6.
+This meal period shall be considered time worked. - d) For any day on which a Transportation Department Employee is unable to commence a meal period by the end of the sixth (6th) hour of work, such Employee shall be paid twenty-five dollars (\$25.00) payable on their paycheque and their work time shall include a thirty (30) minute paid through for the first meal period. - e) In accordance with Article 14.5, in lieu of a second meal penalty, Transportation Department employees shall be entitled to purchase a meal and be reimbursed for same by the Company.
+Such reimbursement shall not exceed the amounts cited in Article 19.6. - (5) When a Generator Operator Employee is required to work independent of a shooting unit or other Employees, such as an overnight or weekend shift, the Employee will receive a thirty (30) minute paid through meal.